elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 end
 ```

 Whether you use `embeds_one` or `embeds_many`, it is recommended to use the `:map` data type (although `{:array, :map}` will work with `embeds_many` as well).
-The reason is that typical relational databases (like Postgres) are likely to represent a `:map` as JSON or JSONB, allowing Ecto adapter libraries more flexibility over how to efficiently store the data.
+The reason is that typical relational databases are likely to represent a `:map` as JSON (or JSONB in Postgres), allowing Ecto adapter libraries more flexibility over how to efficiently store the data.

 ### Changesets